spalladino/hardhat-noir/README.md

 ## Tasks

 These tasks only run if there are no changes detected so circuit source files, or are invoked with the `--force` flag.
+Both tasks will use the WASM libraries, unless the flag `--nargo` is set or `useNargo` is set to true in the config, in which case they will use the `nargo` binary available in the PATH.

-- `noir:compile`: Compiles the circuit in the `circuitsPath` using `nargo`.
+- `noir:compile`: Compiles the circuit in the `circuitsPath`.
-- `noir:contract`: Generates a verifier contract for the circuit using `nargo` in Hardhat's contracts folder.
+- `noir:contract`: Generates a verifier contract for the circuit in Hardhat's contracts folder.

 > :wink: The solidity pragma of the generated contract is automatically changed from `>=0.6.0 <0.8.0` to `>=0.6.0 <0.9.0` to support the latest versions of solc, since the generated verifier is compatible with the 0.8 releases.